 - The agreement was signed voluntarily – i.e. neither partner signed it under duress or after being pressured.

-Therefore, to ensure your pre-civil agreement is fully respected by the courts, you will need to:
+To ensure your PCPA is fully respected by the courts, you will need to:

 - Make a full disclosure of all the assets, money and property you own.